ARMmbed/uvisor/docs/core/PORTING.md

         <code>.uvisor.secure</code>
       </td>
       <td>
         It contains constant data in flash that describes the configuration of the secure boxes.
-It comprises the configuration tables (<code>.keep.uvisor.cfgtbl</code>) and the pointers to them (<code>.keep.uvisor.cfgtbl_ptr[_first]</code>), which are used by uVisor for box enumeration.
+It comprises the configuration tables (<code>.keep.uvisor.cfgtbl</code>) and the pointers to them (<code>.keep.uvisor.cfgtbl_ptr[_first]</code>), which uVisor uses for box enumeration.
       </td>
     </tr>
     <tr>